 We at the WTT like to manage rivers for their wildlife, giving them the space to develop naturally and deliver the tremendous benefits to our quality of life, to biodiversity and to mitigate the effects of climate change including floods and droughts.

 Listed below are links to pages on this website about rivers and river habitat within the channel and on the banks (riparian zone).
-Our work is focused on improving river habitat, with trout acting as the ideal an indicator of a healthy river.
-If wild trout are thriving, the river is good condition.

 Within each of the topic pages there are links to videos, articles, documents, blog posts, projects and external web sites to provide further information.